A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Introduction

 Knowledge distillation (KD) transfers knowledge from a large teacher model to a smaller student\footnote{In this study, the term student model refers to the compressed model obtained through knowledge distillation, while the term teacher model denotes the original uncompressed model.} model, maintaining comparable accuracy while requiring significantly fewer computational resources.
 In this context, Shi et al. \cite{shi2024greening} introduced \textit{Compressor}, a genetic algorithm-based approach that compresses code-specialized language models (e.g., CodeBERT \cite{feng2020codebert}) from 476 MB and 125 million parameters to only 3 MB with minimal loss in accuracy.
 Although KD effectively reduces computational costs and environmental impact, student model performance is typically evaluated using traditional accuracy-based metrics that assess whether the student model's task performance on ground-truth labels remains comparable to that of the teacher model.
 However, this form of evaluation offers only a surface-level view and may overlook critical discrepancies in \textbf{behavioral fidelity}—\textit{the extent to which a student model deeply mimics the predictive behavior and internal representations of its teacher counterpart}.

-We investigate the student model’s ability to mimic the teacher by performing simple yet effective adversarial attacks \cite{yang2022natural, zhang2020generating, zeng2022extensive} that rename identifiers based on the contextual semantics of each code snippet.
+To investigate this limitation, we evaluate the student model’s ability to mimic the teacher by performing simple yet effective adversarial attacks \cite{yang2022natural, zhang2020generating, zeng2022extensive, tian2023code}.
+These attacks involve renaming identifiers and applying semantic-preserving code transformations informed by the contextual semantics of each code snippet.
 The empirical results reveal that although the student models achieve performance comparable to the teacher before adversarial perturbations, their performance degrades substantially under adversarial attacks, with up to \textbf{285\%} greater performance loss than the teacher model.
 This finding indicates that the student model does not deeply mimic the teacher’s predictive behavior and internal representations, highlighting the limitations of the traditional accuracy-based evaluation, which often overlooks more profound behavioral discrepancies between teacher and student models.

-It also underscores the need for a nuanced evaluation framework that goes beyond accuracy to assess how deeply a student model mimics the predictive behavior and internal representations of its teacher, providing a more comprehensive understanding of model alignment under knowledge distillation.
+Despite these observations, current evaluation practices for knowledge distillation predominantly rely on accuracy-based metrics, which provide only a superficial assessment of model performance \cite{shi2022compressing, shi2024greening, panichella2025metamorphic}.
+As demonstrated in the empirical analysis, these metrics do not capture whether the student model maintains the teacher’s predictive behavior and internal representations, especially under adversarial attacks.
+As a result, to the best of our knowledge, there is no systematic framework for evaluating the behavioral fidelity of student models beyond task-level correctness.
+This limitation underscores the need for a nuanced evaluation framework that goes beyond accuracy to assess how deeply a student model mimics the predictive behavior and internal representations of its teacher, providing a more comprehensive understanding of model alignment under knowledge distillation.